 The idea is to get the tips of your feathers wet with paint but not dripping.
 As you work your feather duster, it will rather quickly become too wet and the marks it will make will not be as nice.
 Pounce off excess paint on your paper bags each time you put paint on your feather duster.

 Try for consistent inconsistency.
 Work one color around the room using several feather dusters as needed.
-Do not try to cover the base paint; you are simply adding to the color or enhancing it.
+Do not try to cover the base paint; you are simply adding to the color of the base paint or enhancing it.
 You want the base color to come through.
-(You will notice that in the photo example, the white shows through.)

 When you have completed the first feather dusted color, clean up and do the second feather dusted color.
-You can work the walls wet or dry.
-You will have different effects if you allow paint to dry between coats.
+You can work with wet or dry walls, and you will have different effects if you allow the paint to dry between coats.
 Again, now you are trying to allow two colors to show through, so this round of painting may require a lighter touch.
 You will quickly discover a certain pattern or look that will emerge that you favor.
 Reserve two clean feather dusters for later use.

-After your complete second round of feather duster painting, pour two more plates--one in your base color and one in your first color.
+After your complete second round of feather duster painting, pour two more paint trays or plates: one in your base color and one in your first color.
 Go over your walls slowly to adjust any areas that are too heavy or too light in any of the three shades.
 Again, if you have worked the room wet, then do this wet; if you have allowed each coat to dry, do this final pass after the second feather duster painted coat has dried.
 Your finished look should appear monotone or tonal, but not three obvious colors.